mpkrass7/m_pkfire/content/post/2021-01-05-ibm-churn/index.md

-Interestingly LDA has the Monthly and hourly rates as having some of the lowest feature importances while XGBoost has them among the highest
+Interestingly LDA shows the monthly and hourly rates having some of the lowest feature importance while XGBoost has them among the highest.